markmurimi/Instagram-clone/README.md

 ## Getting Started
 Locate my GitHub Repository or follow this link [repo](https://github.com/markmurimi/Instagram-clone) and clone it to your local machine.

+## How To Use The App.
+Click on the heroku link to the app displayed on the repositories description section.
+Create an account through the Sign Up form then log in to the main Instagram page and enjoy exploring the various features.

 ## Running the app
 You run the app in your app folder on the terminal by running the following command:
 * $ Python3.6 manage.py runserver.